octagonal/AnthonyMadhvani_Bachelorproef/paper/010_bootstrap.md

       }

 Since all commands are sent using the same type of class, it would be trivial to for example implement an `undo` method as well.
-Using this pattern, implementing a calculator that can easily do and undo operations becomes trivial.
+Using this pattern, implementing a calculator that can easily do and undo operations becomes trivial.[@nystrom_design]

     class SumCommand extends ICommand
       public Command(int total, int one, int two)